Wauneta, Nebraska: History

 The first white settlers at Wauneta were George Rowley and his wife who built a sod house at the Wauneta Falls in 1875.
 The first post office was established in 1877.
 A post office has continuously served Wauneta since 1886.
-The local newspaper “The Wauneta Breeze” has served the community since 1887.
+“The Wauneta Breeze” newspaper served the community for more than 130 years.
+Its first edition was printed on January 17, 1887, by a young New Yorker named John Hann.
+The newspaper printed its final issue on November 12, 2020, and merged with The Imperial Republican.

 The railroad reached Wauneta in 1892.
 This line was built by a division of the Chicago, Burlington and Quincy Railroad.
 This line left the main line near Culbertson and terminated in Imperial.